AMSP-04/NETN-BASE/README.md

 > [Full Documentation](NETN-BASE.md)

-The NATO Education and Training Network (NETN) Base Datatypes (BASE) Module provides standard definitions of datatypes and extends the RPR-BASE FOM Module.
+The NATO Education and Training Network Base (NETN-BASE) Module provides standard definitions of datatypes used by NETN modules.
+It depends on the RPR-BASE Module.

-This module is a base module for all other NETN FOM modules.
-It specifies standard data types and structures and extends the RPR-BASE module.
-The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and supports interoperability in a federated simulation (federation) based on HLA.
-An HLA-based Federation Object Model (FOM) is used to specify types of data and their encoding on the network.
+NETN-BASE defines attributes and parameters for the HLA object and interaction root classes (see Figure 2).
+These attributes and parameters are available for all object and interaction classes in all NETN-FOM modules.